rktjmp/hotpot.nvim/README.md

 # Migrating from Version 1

 >[!IMPORTANT]
-> You **must** update all macro files to use the the `.fnlm` extension.
+> You **must** change all macro files to use the the `.fnlm` extension.
+This
+> does not require any code changes.

-For many users who have not explicitly configure Hotpot, after renaming any macro files to `.fnlm`, version 2 should work automatically.
-You should re-check the [installation](#installation) instructions if you are using *Lazy.nvim* to ensure your settings are correct.
+For many users who have not explicitly configured Hotpot, after renaming any macro files to `.fnlm`, version 2 should work without drama.

+If you are using *Lazy.nvim*, you should re-check the [installation](#installation) instructions to correctly set the `rtp` option.

 If you have specifically configured compiler options (via the `compiler.macros`/`compiler.modules` setup options) or use a `.hotpot.lua` file, you will need to migrate to a `.hotpot.fnl` file.
 See [configuration](#configuration) for details on `.hotpot.fnl`.
 You no longer need to provide separate `macros` and `modules` compiler tables.
-Your compiler options are specified in the `compiler` key in your `.hotpot.fnl` file.
+All compiler options are specified in the `compiler` key in your `.hotpot.fnl` file.

 The [API](#api) has been simplified but with simplification, some previously provided functions have been removed, eg: there is now only `eval(source,